joyboseroy/indus_decipher/README.md

 trigram-level structure, evidenced concretely," not "structure at every order we could compute."

-One important caveat: the discount parameter (0.75) is the standard default from the n-gram literature, not tuned against this corpus via held-out data.
-A discount sensitivity check (does the order-3 finding survive discount values from, say, 0.5 to 0.9) has not been run yet and would be a reasonable next step before treating +0.143 bits as a precise number rather than a directionally clear one.
+The discount parameter (0.75) is the standard default from the n-gram literature, not tuned against this corpus via held-out data.
+`experiments/discount_sensitivity_test.py` swept it from 0.5 to 0.9 and
+reran the full three-way comparison at each value: the pattern (real positive, both nulls negative) holds at every single discount tested, with a smooth, monotonic trend (real gain rises from +0.042 at discount=0.5 to +0.166 at discount=0.9; both nulls' negative gains shrink toward, but never cross, zero over the same range). +0.143 bits at the default 0.75 is a reasonable representative number, not a fragile artifact of that specific choice.

 ## Order 3 is validated; order 4 and beyond is inconclusive, not "saturated"